 - The Seven Habits of Highly Effective Mediocre People

-Altucher’s demographic tends to have already read other self-help books and blog posts, so they value someone who recognizes that and can play with their expectations a bit.
+Altucher’s demographic tends to have already read other self-help books and blog posts, so they value someone who recognises that and can play with their expectations a bit.
 As a result, his choice of tone of voice works perfectly for him and his audience.